Two fluid anisotropic dark energy models in a scale invariant theory: Introduction

-Here, $G_{ij}$ is the conventional Einstein tensor involving the metric tensor $g_{ij}$.
-Semicolon and comma after the gauge function respectively denote covariant differentiation with respect to $g_{ij}$ and partial differentiation with respect to coordinates. $R_{ij}$ is the Ricci tensor, and $R$ is the Ricci scalar.
-The cosmological term $\Lambda g_{ij}$ of Einstein theory is now transformed to $\Lambda_{0} \beta^2 g_{ij}$ in scale invariant theory with dimensionless cosmological constant $\Lambda_0$. $T_{ij}$ is the energy momentum tensor of the matter field.

-The role played by scale invariant theory of gravity concerned with the elementary particle physics and cosmology, has been discussed by some authors viz., Dirac \cite{Dirac73, Dirac74}, Canuto et al. \cite{Canuto77}.
-Beesham \cite{Bees86a, Bees86b, Bees86c}, Mohanty and Mishra\cite{Mohanty03}, Mishra et al. \cite{Mishra04,Mishra12a, Mishra12b, Mishra14} have investigated several cosmological aspects of scale invariant theory.
-Recently, several other investigations have been made with different propositions of scale invariant theory of gravity \cite {Barrow06, Shapo09, Quiros14, Oda14, Ram14, Rinaldi15}.

-In the present work, we have extended our earlier work \cite{SKT15} and constructed some anisotropic dark energy models at the background of Bianchi type $V$ (BV) universe in a simple scale invariant theory of gravity.
+With the intention to extend our earlier work \cite{SKT15}, we have constructed some anisotropic dark energy models at the background of an anisotropic and spatially homogeneous Bianchi type $V$ (BV) universe in Wesson's theory.
 In the present investigation, we have considered two different fluids contributing to the matter field.
 The first one is the usual bulk viscous cosmic fluid and the second one is due to the dark energy.
 The two fluids are considered to be non interacting.
 As in the previous work \cite{SKT15}, pressure anisotropies for dark energy contributions are assumed along different spatial directions.

-The paper is organised as follows: In Section 2, the field equations for an anisotropic and spatially homogeneous $BV$ metric are set up along with the formulations of the physical and kinematical parameters.
+The paper is organised as follows: In Section 2, the basic formalism of the theory for an anisotropic $BV$ metric is discussed.
 The anisotropy in the cosmic fluid is thought to be due to different dark energy pressures along different spatial directions.
-In Section 3, the formulations for the skewness parameters and pressure anisotropies are derived in a model independent manner.
-Considering a constant deceleration parameter we have constructed two different cosmological models corresponding to power law of expansion and de Sitter kind of expansion in Section 4.
-The dynamics of the model along with the pressure anisotropies in the form of skewness parameters are discussed.
-At the end, the conclusions of the work are presented in section 5.
-Throughout the work, we have used the gravitational units $8\pi G=c=1$, where $G$ is the Newtonian gravitational constant and $c$ is the speed of light in vacuum.
+In Section 3, the skewness parameters are derived from the field equations.
+Section-4 contains a small discussion on the anisotropic behaviour of the model.
+In Section-5, two different cosmological models are constructed by assuming power law and de Sitter kind of expansion.
+The dynamical behaviour of the pressure anisotropies are discussed.
+We conclude in Section-6.
+In this paper, gravitational units $8\pi G=c=1$ are used.